cddesja/epsy8266/README.md

 # Welcome to EPsy 8266

 ### Announcements
-* Computer Lab 7 is now posted and is due on 4/18.
+* Computer Lab 8 is now posted and is due on 4/30.
 Please remember to submit via Canvas.
-* Computer Lab 6 is now posted and is due on 4/9.
-THE LAB IS SIMULATION-BASED AND WILL TAKE A LOT OF COMPUTATIONAL TIME!
+* Computer Lab 7 is now posted and is due on 4/18.
 Please remember to submit via Canvas.
 * Instructions for the final project are updated (3/14).
 Please make sure it says March 12, 2019.
 * Syllabus updated to reflect new resubmission policy.